etsaone/etsa/Constitution.md

 ## Section 1

-The Supreme Court of the Commonwealth holds the absolute power to interpret the meaning of the constitution and indirectly fill the gaps where needed.
+The Supreme Court of the Commonwealth is the highest court of ETSA.
+It holds the absolute power to interpret the meaning of the constitution & the laws and can indirectly fill the gaps where needed.

 It shall consist of at least one judge.
-The number of judges allowed in the Supreme Court can be changed using Congressional legislations.
+The maximum number of judges allowed in the Supreme Court shall be three, including a Chief Justice and other Associate Justices.

 ## Section 2

-The Chief Justice presides over all the cases in the Supreme Court.
+The Chief Justice and the Associate Justices shall preside over all the cases in the Supreme Court.
 In absence of the Chief Justice, the Monarch becomes the temporary Chief Justice.

 The majority order of the presiding judges over a case, will be considered as an order from the Supreme Court which shall be obeyed.